s-light/angularjs_pixelpusher2D/README.md

 - on move - snap to grid
 - move all selected shapes
 - now move of items and box select works on touch devices
+- fixed bug with snap and move selected
+- world pan & zoom available values in settings

 todo:
-- fix bug with snap and move selected
+- -

 goals:
+- drag world around
+- zoom in&out
 - different touch friendly add/remove/toggle modes for the box selection
-- zoom in&out / drag canvas around

 features
 - group shapes